Kavad I: Anastasian war

 The Sasanians and Byzantines had kept peace since the brief Byzantine–Sasanian War of 440.
 The last major war between the two empires had been during the reign of Shapur II.
 However, war finally erupted in 502.
-Bankrupted by his hiatus in 496–498/9, Kavad applied for subsidies to the Byzantine Empire, who originally had paid the Iranians voluntarily to maintain the defense of the Caucasus against attacks from the north.
+Bankrupted by his hiatus in 496–498/9, Kavad applied for subsidies to the Byzantine Empire, who originally had paid the Iranians voluntarily to maintain the defence of the Caucasus against attacks from the north.
 The Iranians seemingly saw the money as a debt due to them.
 But now Emperor Anastasius I refused subsidies forcing Kavad to attempt to obtain the money by force.
 In 502, Kavad invaded Byzantine Armenia with a force that included Hephthalite soldiers.
 He captured Theodosiopolis, perhaps with local support; in any case, the city was undefended by troops and weakly fortified.

 He then marched through southwestern Armenia, reportedly without facing any resistance, and entrusted local governor with the administration of the area.
 He proceeded to cross the Armenian Taurus, and reached Martyropolis, where its governor Theodore, surrendered without any resistance and gave Kavad two years' worth of taxes collected from the province of Sophene.
 Because of this, Kavad let Theodore keep his position as governor of the city.
 Kavad then besieged the fortress-city of Amida through the autumn and winter (502–503).
 The siege proved to be a far more difficult enterprise than Kavad had expected; the defenders, although unsupported by troops, repelled the Iranian assaults for three months before they were finally defeated.

 He had its inhabitants deported to a city in southern Iran, which he named "Kavad's Better Amida" (Weh-az-Amid-Kawad).
 He left a garrison in Amida which included his general Glon, two marzbans (margraves) and 3,000 soldiers.
 The Byzantines failed in their attempt to recapture the city.
 Kavad then tried unsuccessfully to capture Edessa in Osroene.
 In 505 an invasion of Armenia by the Huns from the Caucasus led to an armistice; the Byzantines paid subsidies to the Iranians for the maintenance of the fortifications on the Caucasus, in return for Amida.
 The peace treaty was signed by the Ispahbudhan aristocrat Bawi, Kavad's brother-in-law.
 Although Kavad's first war with the Byzantines did not end with a decisive winner, the conquest of Amida was the greatest accomplishment achieved by a Sasanian force since 359, when the same city had been captured by Shapur II.